mikerowehl/mikerowehl.github.com/about.md

 The older posts in here aren't anything special.
 They're just a stream of consciousness from someone immersing themselves in the Silicon Valley that existed in the early 2000s.
 Which was a very cool place, but not super relevant any more.
-But getting rid of these posts completely doesn't seem right either.
-Years after I started this blog I also had one called This is Mobility that got a lot more traffic and eventually had a ton more content.
+Still, getting rid of these posts completely doesn't seem right.
+Years after I started this blog I also had one called "This is Mobility" that got a lot more traffic and eventually had a ton more content.
 That one I got rid of completely once it didn't really seem relevant to where the mobile industry had ended up.
 That felt right.
-But I don't think this set of posts is ready to go.
-And maybe I'm not done digesting all the stuff I need to process.
+I don't think this set of posts is ready to go.
+Maybe I'm not done digesting all the stuff I need to process.

 Sometimes I do go back through the posts here